LelouchSDark/hello-world/README.md

 # hello-world
 The tutorial
-This is the start of the end.
+This is the end of the start.